computervisionpro/EDA-and-Machine-Learning/README.md

 <img width="473" alt="final-score" src="https://user-images.githubusercontent.com/40919247/123508124-0f465d80-d68b-11eb-9a57-8d2930fd05d3.png">

-It can be seen the Final Validation f1-score is now 0.92
+It can be seen the Final Validation f1-score is now 0.92, which is better than 0.91